Gaetz/unity-training/unity-3C-Cameras/CameraCourse.md

 ```
     [SerializeField] private float targetArmLength = 3f;
     [SerializeField] private Vector3 cameraOffset = new Vector3(0.5f, 0, -0.3f);

     private Vector3 endPoint;
     private Vector3 cameraPosition;
 ```

 The SetCameraTransform function will for now compute the end position of the camera (which is a child of this object), relatively to the arm parameters.
 ```
+private void SetCameraTransform() {
         // Cache transform as it is used quite often
         Transform trans = transform;

-        // Offset a point in z direction of targetArmLength by camera offset and translating it into world space.
+        // Offset a point in z direction of targetArmLength by camera offset
+        // and translating it into world space.
         Vector3 targetArmOffset = cameraOffset - new Vector3(0, 0, targetArmLength);
         endPoint = trans.position + (trans.rotation * targetArmOffset);

         // Set cameraPosition value as endPoint
         cameraPosition = endPoint;

-        // Iterate through all children and set their position as cameraPosition, using SmoothDamp to smoothly translate the vectors.
+        // Iterate through all children and set their position as cameraPosition,
+        // using SmoothDamp to smoothly translate the vectors.
         Vector3 cameraVelocity = Vector3.zero;
         foreach (Transform child in trans)
         {
             child.position = Vector3.SmoothDamp(child.position,
                 cameraPosition, ref cameraVelocity, 0.2f);
+        }
     }
 ```

 Now we have a parameterizable arm for the camera.
 We will add collision management for the camera to avoid entering into walls.